Contests and Awards

 Students are exposed to some of the best examples of current practice through the international and national contests and award programs based at the school.
 As an added bonus, students can network with judges and participants who are recognized as the best in their field.

 Undergraduate students are given the chance to win a Dean’s Award for outstanding work.
 Each of the top two individual winners of each of the categories will win recognition from the dean of the Missouri School of Journalism and a $100 gift card.
-The top two multimedia team winners will receive a pizza party.
-Eligible entries are those that have been published by a Missouri School of Journalism news media outlet, produced and/or published as part of a summer internship and/or produced as a class assignment.
+Eligible entries are those that have been published by a Missouri School of Journalism news media outlet, or published as part of a summer internship or published as a class assignment.
 [More]

 City and Regional Magazine Association